-4. If you have a field stop (field diaphragm) installed in you microscope, remove it from the field stop port.

-5. Install your OptiGrid[®] in the field stop port.
+- 4. If you have a field stop (field diaphragm) installed in you microscope, remove it from the field stop port.
+Install your OptiGrid[®] in the field stop port.
 Your OptiGrid[®] "In" position can be found by pushing the OptiGrid[®] into the field stop port until the "clickstop" engages.
 In this position the OptiGrid[®] should be visible in the ocular lenses or with the camera when fluorescence images are observed.
 The "Out" position can be found by withdrawing the OptiGrid[®] from the field stop port (disengaging the "clickstop") until the grid is no longer in the light path, and no elements of the grid housing are in the light path.
-In this position the OptiGrid[®] can be left in the field stop port.

-7. Switch on the Acquisition Hub and the OptiGrid[®] controller box.
+In this position the OptiGrid[®] can be left in the field stop port. - 5.
+Switch on the Acquisition Hub and the OptiGrid[®] controller box.
 The USB, PWR and RDY lights on the Acquisition Hub and the red light on the front of the OptiGrid[®] controller should all be illuminated.

 NOTE: If the LEDs on the Acquisition Hub or OptiGrid[®] controller fail to illuminate, check the cabling and make sure that none of the connecting pins are bent.
-For further information, see page 265.

-8. You must now set up the OptiGrid[®] for use with Volocity.
+6. You must now set up the OptiGrid[®] for use with Volocity.
 This requires you to set up the device preferences in Volocity and calibrate the OptiGrid[®].
-See page 11.